angular/components/src/lib/form-field/form-field.md

 <!-- example(form-field-theming) -->

 ### Accessibility
-If a floating placeholder is specified it will be automatically used as the label for the form field control.
-If no floating placeholder is specified the user should label the form field control themselves using `aria-label`, `aria-labelledby` or `<label for=...>`.
+If a floating placeholder is specified, it will be automatically used as the label for the form field control.
+If no floating placeholder is specified, the user should label the form field control themselves using `aria-label`, `aria-labelledby` or `<label for=...>`.

 Any errors and hints added to the form field are automatically added to the form field control's